dodosaurus/star-wars-cypress/README.md

-This is experimental Cypress API project to test out what is possible.
+This is experimental Cypress API project to test out various npm packages/reporters/new practices.

 ### What this project should contain